 All documents must have the title(s) of the document contained therein.
 Only the title(s) captioned on the first page of a document, or cover sheet, immediately below the space reserved for the recorders will be indexed.
 (GC 27324)

 Recording fees, including any documentary transfer tax, must be submitted.
 Acceptable forms of payment include: cash (no $100.00 bills), personal check (party must be listed on document), cashier's check, money order, or the following debit/credit cards: MasterCard, Visa, American Express or Discover.
 Please note that a $2.50 service fee will be added to all debit transactions and credit transactions totaling $83.75 or below.
 Credit transactions exceeding $83.75 will be charged a service fee of 3% of the total.

-Standard page size 8.5 by 11 inches.
+Standard page size is 8.5 by 11 inches; pages cannot exceed 8.5 by 14 inches with the exception of recorded maps.
 Documents submitted with any other page sized will incur an additional fee of $3.00 per page of the entire document.
 The first page of the document shall reserve a minimum of 2 inches down from the top, of which the left 3.5 inches is used by the party requesting recording to enter name and address to which the document is to be returned following recording.
 The remainder of this space is reserved for use by the county recorder to enter the official recording information.
 Side and bottom margins should be a minimum of 0.5 inches.
 A cover sheet meeting these requirements is available upon request.